Caesar Cipher in Python

 return chr((ord(character) + shift - 97) % 26 + 97)

-Now we will add a for loop that goes over each character in the phrase, checks whether it is part of the alphabet, then checks whether it is uppercase or lowercase so we can call the correct function and finally add the converted character into our secret_code variable.
+Now we will add a `for` loop that goes over each character in the phrase, checks whether it is part of the alphabet, then checks whether it is uppercase or lowercase so we can call the correct function and finally add the converted character into our `secret_code` variable.

-This one is tricky.
-Try by yourself first before you check the answer.
+<summary>This one is tricky.
+Try by yourself first before you check the answer.</summary>

 for character in original_phrase: